K-S-K/CV/Articles/30_BBCAD/Article.md

 **Practical application:** The idea testing[^1].

-**Project purpose:** To create a simple editor for breadboard wiring planning with effective storage files in version management-friendly format.
+**Project purpose:** To create a simple editor for breadboard wiring planning with effective storage files in a version-management-friendly format.

 **Implementation technologies:** .Net Core, C#, Blazor.